niclabs/dns-tools/README.md

 the command has three modes:

 - **Verify** `dns-tools verify` allows to verify a previously signed and/or digested zone.
+It receives the following parameters:
-It only receives one parameter, `--file (-f)`, that is used as the input file for verification.
+  - `--file (-f)` is used as the input file for verification.
+  - `--zone (-z)` Zone name.
+  - `--verify-threshold-date (-t)` Exact date it needs to be before a signature expiration to be considered as expired by the verifier.
+It is ignored if --verify-threshold-duration is set.
+Default is tomorrow.
+  - `--verify-threshold-duration (-T)` Number of days it needs to be before a signature expiration to be considered as valid by the verifier.
+It overrides `--verify-threshold-date` if it is defined.
+Default is empty.

 - **Reset PKCS#11 Keys** `dns-tools reset-pkcs11-keys` Deletes all the keys from the HSM.
 Is a very dangerous command.
 It uses some parameters from `sign`, as `-p`, `-l` and `-k`.
 - **Sign** allows to sign a zone.
 Its common parameters are:
   - `--create-keys (-c)` creates the keys if they doesn't exist.
-  - `--zsk-expiration-date` Allows to use a specific expiration date for ZSK key if it is created.
-It can be overrided by --zsk-duration.
-  - `--ksk-expiration-date` Allows to use a specific expiration date for KSK key if it is created.
-It can be overrided by --ksk-duration.
-  - `--rrsig-expiration-date` Allows to use a specific expiration date for RRSIG signatures.
+  - `--rrsig-expiration-date (-E)` Allows to use a specific expiration date for RRSIG signatures.
 It can be overrided by --rrsig-duration.
-  - `--zsk-duration` Allows to use an expiration date for ZSK key relative to current time if it is created.
-It overrides --zsk-expiration-date.
-Default value is empty.
-  - `--ksk-duration` Allows to use an expiration date for KSK key relative to current time if it is created.
-It overrides --ksk-expiration-date.
-Default value is empty.
-  - `--rrsig-duration` Allows to use a expiration date for RRSIG signatures relative to current time.
+  - `--rrsig-duration (-D)` Allows to use a expiration date for RRSIG signatures relative to current time.
 It overrides --rrsig-expiration-date.
 Default value is empty.
+  - `--verify-threshold-date (-t)` Exact date it needs to be before a signature expiration to be considered as expired by the verifier.
+It is ignored if --verify-threshold-duration is set.
+Default is tomorrow.
+  - `--verify-threshold-duration (-T)` Number of days it needs to be before a signature expiration to be considered as valid by the verifier.
+It overrides `--verify-threshold-date` if it is defined.
+Default is empty.
   - `--file (-f)` allows to select the file that will be signed.
   - `--nsec3 (-3)` Uses NSEC3 for zone signing, as specified in [RFC5155](https://tools.ietf.org/html/rfc5155).
 If not activated, it uses NSEC.
   - `--optout (-o)` Uses Opt-out, as specified in [RFC5155](https://tools.ietf.org/html/rfc5155).
   - `--p11lib (-p)` selects the library to use as pkcs11 HSM driver.
   - `--sign-algorithm (-a)` Sign algorithm used.
 It can be 'rsa' or 'ecdsa'.
-  - `--zone (-z)` Zone name
+  - `--zone (-z)` Zone name.
   - `--digest (-d)` If true, the signature also creates a [Digest](https://tools.ietf.org/html/draft-ietf-dnsop-dns-zone-digest-05.html) over the zone
   * `--info (-i)` Add a TXT RR to the zone with signing information (signer software, mode and library used if PKCS#11)
+  - `--lazy (-L)` Signs only if it is needed (output file does not exist, already signed zone is invalid or original zone was modified after signed zone).
+If it is not needed, it returns with an error.

 - **ZONEMD calculation** Allows to generate a [ZONEMD](https://tools.ietf.org/html/draft-ietf-dnsop-dns-zone-digest-05.html) RR over the zone.
 It allows the following commands:
   - `--file (-f)` Input zone file
   - `--output (-o)` Output for zone file